 After all, managers are also human and need help with decision-making and day-to-day executions.

 When your manager is spectacularly swamped — or, like a significant majority of other bosses, simply disengaged — tackling your job responsibilities can be a bit tricky if for no other reason than you might not know precisely what they are.

 If you find yourself in such a situation, you generally have two options.
-You could either grit your teeth and try to endure the uncertainty or you can try your hand at “managing up,” a concept that’s generated increasing attention over the last several years.
+You could grit your teeth and try to endure the uncertainty.
+You could also try your hand at “managing up,” a concept that’s generated increasing attention over the last several years.

 Quite simply, managing up refers to doing whatever you can to make your boss’s job easier by essentially managing your manager.
 As the Harvard Business Review points out, managing up includes a combination of:

 01. Communicating your priority and seeking feedback

 Establish a two-way dialogue with your manager and share your priority on a regular basis.
 Take some time to put together a brief summary of your last week and a quick plan for the next week.

 Adopting a lightweight tool like Coach helps facilitate the conversation while keeping your manager in the loop.
 A quick face-to-face meeting can also work and help you cultivate a good relationship.
 However, this isn’t always easy — especially if you have a difficult boss.
 So evaluate everything before you pick a solution.

 It's impossible to over-communicate.
 By actively communicating the progress you’re making, you'll be able to spot roadblocks early on and get things done faster.